 Talking Roach from Blood and Wine is perhaps one of the most memorable characters ever for her humorous banter with Geralt as well as plenty of Self-Deprecation about the horse mechanics in the game.
 Many players wish they can somehow keep her talking after the associated quest.

-Game Breaker: Magic in general is this, including Witcher Signs.
-Magic is feared in this world for a very good reason, it is incredibly powerful.
+Game-Breaker: Magic in general is this, including Witcher Signs.
+Magic is feared in this world for a very good reason; it is incredibly powerful.
 Even though the Signs are considered watered down spells they still end up being Game Breakers.
+The additional abilities added by the DLC (especially Blood and Wine) can take it Up to Eleven.

 Magic Trap, the secondary cast-form of Yrden.
 Instead of a trap circle of dubious use, you place a single powerful rune which hits targets with a lightning bolt about once per second.
-For one, it forces enemies who use mistforms and tricks to get corporeal, two, the lightning does damage (and quite a lot of it) by itself, three, it interrupts most enemy attacks and charges, four, it acts as a slight knockback and five, your stamina restores faster than the sign expires.
+For one, it forces enemies who use mistforms and tricks to get corporeal; two, the lightning does damage (and quite a lot of it) by itself; three, it interrupts most enemy attacks and charges; four, it acts as a slight knockback and five, your stamina restores faster than the sign expires.
 Pretty much all contracts and many bosses can be turned extremely breezy, because one can simply cast an Yrden and just wait for it to kill whatever it is we're supposed to kill.
+With the right gear (Grandmaster Griffin full set, which which massively buffs the base version) and Enchantments (Entanglement, which places a Yrden circle wherever the trap hits) it's possible to kill just about anything with just Yrden.

 The secondary cast-form of Igni, Firestream, can stunlock an enemy and whittle their health to zero in seconds if you use a Sign focused build and equipment.
 Although this was seriously nerfed with the 1.0.7 patch.

 Quen can make you functionally invulnerable even on the highest difficulty.
-It's normal effect is a HP% based shield that makes you Immune to Flinching and grants Contractual Boss Immunity to most status effects as well as removing those status effects when cast.
-The alternate is a completely impenetrable bubble shield that heals you when it gets hit.
+Its normal effect is a HP% based shield that makes you Immune to Flinching and grants Contractual Boss Immunity to most status effects as well as removing those status effects when cast.
+The alternate is a completely impenetrable bubble shield that heals you when it gets hit and (if fully upgraded) returns some of that damage to the enemy.
 Quen essentially turns you into The Juggernaut.

 Interestingly actively defied trope with the use of Axii in a story context.
 Geralt can, at one point, explain to Lambert why the sign can only be used at certain spots outside of combat: it's a temptation that needs to be avoided.
 That's right - the character you follow decided it's morally wrong for you to have the game too easy.